EpiDoc/Stylesheets/README.txt

 	The parameters currently defined include:

+	$apparatus-style:
+		values are 'default' (generate apparatus from tei:div[@type='apparatus']) and 'ddbdp' (generate apparatus from tei:app, tei:subst, tei:choice, tei:hi etc. elements in the text.
+	$css-loc
+		value is '../xsl/global.css'.
+Path of CSS file referenced in the resulting HTML file.
+	$docroot
+		value is '../output/data'
+	$edition-type:
+		values are 'interpretive' (default) and 'diplomatic' (prints edition in uppercase, no restored, corrected, expanded characters, etc.)
+	$edn-structure
+		values are 'default', 'ddbdp', 'hgv', 'london', 'petrae-en', 'petrae-fr', 'petrae-ru', and 'sammelbuch'
+	$hgv-gloss
+		value is '../../../xml/idp.data/trunk/HGV_trans_EpiDoc/glossary.xml'.
+		Location of HGV glossary file relative to the current file.
 	$leiden-style:
-		values include 'panciera' (default), 'ddbdp', 'london',
+		values include 'panciera' (default), 'ddbdp', 'dohnicht',
-		'edh-web' (and 'edh-itx', 'edh-names').
+		'edh-web' (and 'edh-itx', 'edh-names'), 'ila', 'london',
+		'petrae', 'rib', 'seg', and 'sammelbuch'.
 These change minor variations in local Leiden usage; brackets for corrected text, display of previously read text, illegible characters, etc.
-	$meta-style:
-		values are 'default' (displays only XML div content in HTML) and 'hgv' (extracts metadata from teiHeader and renders as expected by the HGV database)
+	$line-inc:
+		default value = 5, may be locally defined to any integer value
+	$topNav
+		values are 'default' and 'ddbdp'
 	$verse-lines:
 		values are 'off' (default), and 'on' (when a text of section of text is tagged using <lg> and <l> elements [instead of <ab>] then edition is formatted and numbered in verse lines rather than epigraphic lines)
-	$edition-type:
-		values are 'interpretive' (default) and 'diplomatic' (prints edition in uppercase, no restored, corrected, expanded characters, etc.)
-	$apparatus-style:
-		values are 'default' (generate apparatus from tei:div[@type='apparatus']) and 'ddbdp' (generate apparatus from tei:app, tei:subst, tei:choice, tei:hi etc. elements in the text.
-	$line-increment:
-		default value = 5, may be locally defined to any integer value